calkit/calkit/README.md

 use involves multiple fairly difficult learning curves.
 Our goal is to provide a single tool and platform to unify all of these so that there is a single, gentle learning curve.
-However, it is not our goal to hide these underlying components.
+However, it is not our goal to hide or replace these underlying components.
 Advanced users can use them directly, but new users aren't forced to, which helps them get up and running with less effort and training.
 Calkit should help users understand what is going on under the hood without